ishspsy/MKerW-A/Data/README.md

 - [clinical2.txt](https://github.com/ishspsy/MKerW-A/blob/master/Data/clinical2.txt)
-: this file contains clinical information of all the patients across 22 cancer types considered in the paper as well as including the following additional three columns: "radiation_therapy", "target_therapy", and  "age stage"
+: this file contains clinical information of all the patients across 22 cancer types considered in the paper as well as including the following additional three columns: "radiation_therapy", "target_therapy", and  "age stage".
+The analyses in the paper are based on this data.